 Infrastructure – Major infrastructure can include utilities, transport and social amenities and is usually a result of strong demand and population growth in local markets.
 New infrastructure boosts the local economy by providing jobs, encouraging consumer expenditure, developing the community, and attracting more people to the area.

 Government Policy – It is essential to keep on top of changing government policy and how it affects your investment property.
-Currently, low cash rates and interest rates encourage spending and investment in property as less capital is needed to service a mortgage, allowing investors to achieve strong positive cash flow.
 Government grants and incentives around new development in priority growth areas may influence your decision on where and what to buy, depending on your eligibility.
 Changes to local planning may also affect your property in a negative way, for example, zoning changes, land acquisitions, or new social precincts which could come as an unwelcome surprise to the uninformed.

 Rental Yield / Vacancy Rates – To ensure strong, positive cash flow, it is essential to consider not just a property’s potential for capital growth, but also likely rental yields.
 By adopting the direct comparison method, one can generate an idea of the expected rental return from a property and weigh this against the costs associated with holding the property.
 Vacancy rates are another important factor to consider.
 Low vacancy rates are an indicator that the rental market is strong and demand for housing is high.